chuanqisun/htmaa-2025/src/posts/week-08/index.md

 });
 ```

-## Realtime Voice Response
+## Real-Time Voice Response

-- In this final version, I jumped ahead a bit and implement the response synthesis.
-Instead of going through transcription, we directly prompt the model with the audio stream and manually trigger response on silence.
-The playback is on the computer and will be streamed to the micro-controller in next week's Output device assignment
+In this final version, I jumped ahead slightly and implemented response synthesis.
+Instead of going through transcription separately, I directly prompt the model with the audio stream and manually trigger a response upon detecting silence.
+The playback currently happens on the computer and will be streamed to the microcontroller in next week's Output Device assignment.

-- Minor change on the micro-controller side.
-We need to sample at 24kHz per OpenAI's [documentation](https://platform.openai.com/docs/guides/realtime-transcription#session-fields)
+The microcontroller side required a minor change.
+According to OpenAI's [documentation](https://platform.openai.com/docs/guides/realtime-transcription#session-fields), the Realtime API requires 24kHz sampling rate.

 ```diff
 - AudioInfo info(22000, 1, 16);  // 22kHz, mono, 16-bit
 + AudioInfo info(24000, 1, 16);  // 24kHz, mono, 16-bit
 ```

-- The node.js server code requires an overhaul
+The Node.js server code required a substantial overhaul.
+The architecture changed from a simple HTTP transcription flow to a WebSocket-based real-time conversation system.

-- Before:
+Before:

 ```txt
 UDP packet -> FFmpeg -> STT -> TTS -> Audio playback
 ```

-- After:
+After:

 ```txt
 UDP packet -> OpenAI WebSocket -> TTS -> Audio playback
 ```

-I engineered a [prompt](./code/final-prompt.txt) for AI to migrate my previous implementation to generate voice response.
-The prompt referenced a markdown file that contains the full content of [Realtime Models Prompting guide](https://platform.openai.com/docs/guides/realtime-models-prompting) and [Realtime conversations guide](https://platform.openai.com/docs/guides/realtime-conversations).
+I engineered a [prompt](./code/final-prompt.txt) for AI to migrate my previous implementation to generate voice responses.
+The prompt referenced a markdown file that contains the full content of the [Realtime Models Prompting guide](https://platform.openai.com/docs/guides/realtime-models-prompting) and [Realtime conversations guide](https://platform.openai.com/docs/guides/realtime-conversations).

 ```js
 const dgram = require("dgram");